stevesaliman/gradle-cobertura-plugin/usage.md

   default encoding of the OS.

-- ```coverageSourceDirs = <set of directories>```: Tells the plugin where to look for source files to instrument and include in reports.
-By default, the plugin will include project.sourceSets.main.java.srcDirs, project.sourceSets.main.groovy.srcDirs, and project.sourceSets.main.scala.srcDirs
+- ```coverageSourceDirs = <set of directories>```: Tells the plugin where to look for source files to mark up and include in reports.
+By default, the plugin will include project.sourceSets.main.java.srcDirs, project.sourceSets.main.groovy.srcDirs, and project.sourceSets.main.scala.srcDirs.

+  Note that `coverageSourceDirs` is different from `coverageDirs`.
+The latter is compiled code that is instrumented before tests, and the former is raw source files that are shown in reports after the tests.

 - ```coverageIncludes = [ <regexes> ]```: An array of regular expressions
   representing classes you want to include.
 Cobertura will compare these